vitoperez117/Zillow-Property-Value-Growth-Analysis/README.md

 2. Findings rely on Zillow's value estimates.
 3.

-### Possible Improvements
+### Next Steps
+1. Identify neighborhoods within each percentile.
-1. Find datasets with significantly less null values.
+2. Find datasets with significantly less null values.
-2. Consider different methods of estimating home values from other real estate companies or public agencies.
+3. Consider different methods of estimating home values from other real estate companies or public agencies.
-3. Zoom in on highest performing neighborhoods as well as neighborhoods with a negative growth rate.
+4. Zoom in on highest performing neighborhoods as well as neighborhoods with a negative growth rate.
-4. Add tooltips so that each point shows more information when the cursor is hovering over it.
+5. Add tooltips so that each point shows more information when the cursor is hovering over it.